AikidoSec/firewall-node/docs/idor-protection.md

 ```

 > [!IMPORTANT]
-> If `setTenantId` is not called for a request, Zen will throw an error when a SQL query is executed.
+> If `setTenantId` is not called for a request, Zen will throw an `Error` when a SQL query is executed.

 ### 3. Bypass for specific queries (optional)